Split-complex number: Matrix representations

+More generally, any real-valued 2 × 2 matrix with a trace of zero and a determinant of negative one squares to I, so could be chosen for J. Regardless, det(aI + bJ) = a^{2} − b^{2}, the squared modulus of the split-complex number.

+Larger matrices could also be used; for example, 1 could be represented by the 4 × 4 identity matrix and j could be represented by the γ^{0} Dirac matrix.

 History

 The use of split-complex numbers dates back to 1848 when James Cockle revealed his tessarines.
 William Kingdon Clifford used split-complex numbers to represent sums of spins.
 Clifford introduced the use of split-complex numbers as coefficients in a quaternion algebra now called split-biquaternions.
 He called its elements "motors", a term in parallel with the "rotor" action of an ordinary complex number taken from the circle group.
 Extending the analogy, functions of a motor variable contrast to functions of an ordinary complex variable.